-Generally, any collection that happened within the past 24 months must be resolved in any of the following ways: 1) paid to a zero balance prior to NACA Qualification, 2) documented settlement for less than the outstanding balance, or 3) incorporated into an approved payment plan with documented payments of at least three months.
+Any collection that happened within the past 24 months must be resolved in any of the following ways: 1) paid to a zero balance prior to NACA Qualification, 2) documented settlement for less than the outstanding balance, or 3) incorporated into an approved payment plan with documented payments of at least three months.

-Any collections that happened more than 24 months ago rarely need to be paid off, unless it is a federal account or child support.
+Any collections that happened more than 24 months ago rarely need to be paid off unless it is a federal account or child support.
 Usually, these collections only require an explanation letter to address any current balance.
-It is common for collection agencies to purchase previous debts and use very aggressive collection tactics.
+It is common for collection agencies to purchase previous debts and use aggressive collection tactics.
 They purchase old debts for much less than the outstanding balance but are often able to renew the original balance due, add extra fees, and put a lien on your new home, often for a higher amount than the original balance.
 You and your NACA Counselor must determine whether these debts are likely to be reinstated, and whether you should pay them off or enter into a payment arrangement for an unpaid bill or collection.
-It may be possible to negotiate a settlement for a lower payoff, since creditors will often accept 40% or less of the total amount due.
+It may be possible to negotiate a settlement for a lower payoff since creditors will often accept 40% or less of the total amount due.

 Child support debt in delinquent status must be brought current or documented as paid in full.
-You do not want old debts to resurface and create additional burden or impact your financial situation as a homeowner.
+Child support arrears in an approved payment plan must have 12 months of on-time payments.
+You do not want old debts to resurface and create additional burdens or impact your financial situation as a homeowner.
 The debt could lead to wage garnishments, which will reduce your net income and hinder your ability to pay the mortgage, which is a significant concern.
 It is necessary to resolve collections before purchasing a home, irrespective of the age of the debt, especially if there has been communication indicating that they are likely to lead to a garnishment.